airflow2010/GOODMUSIC/README.md

 ##### Data model

-Each document key is the YouTube `video_id` and stores global metadata like:
+Each document ID is the YouTube `video_id` (it is not stored as a field) and stores global metadata like:

 - `title`, `source` (Substack URL), `genre` (AI), `artist`, `track`
 - `ai_model`, `genre_ai_fidelity`, `genre_ai_remarks`